-The 88 sample consumer records were reviewed for 31 documentation requirements derived from federal and state statutes and regulations and HCBS Waiver requirements.
+The 89 sample consumer records were reviewed for 31 documentation requirements derived from federal and state statutes and regulations and HCBS Waiver requirements.
 Three supplemental records were reviewed solely for documentation that ACRC had either provided the consumer with written notification prior to termination of the consumer's HCBS Waiver eligibility or the consumer had voluntarily disenrolled from the HCBS Waiver.
-Additionally, one supplemental record was reviewed solely for documentation indicating that the consumer received face-to-face reviews every 30 days for the first 90 days after moving from a developmental center.
-One criterion was not applicable for this review.
+Eight supplemental records were reviewed for documentation that ACRC determined the level of care prior to receipt of HCBS Waiver services.

-- ✓ The sample records were 100 percent in compliance for 21 criteria.
-There are no recommendations for these criteria. - ✓ Findings for nine criteria are detailed below.
+- ✓ The sample records were 100 percent in compliance for 25 criteria.
+There are no recommendations for these criteria.
+Two criteria were rated as not applicable for this review. - ✓ Findings for four criteria are detailed below.